JWicquart/monitoring_reefs/README.md

 # **Trends in coral reefs benthic monitoring over the last four decades**

-This repository contains code associated to the article:
+**This repository contains code associated to the article:**

 Wicquart, J., [...]
 Planes, S. (2022).
-Trends in coral reefs benthic monitoring over the last four decades. *Frontiers in Marine Science*, _in prep_.
+Coral reefs benthic monitoring: evolution, potential gaps and recommendations. _in prep_.

 ## 1. How to download this project?